sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Join/content.rst

 The **semantics of the clauses** is the following.

 * **filter** takes as input a Boolean Component expression (having type `component<boolean>`).
-This clause filters in or out the input Data Points; when the expression is TRUE the Data Point is kept, otherwise it is not kept in the result.
+This clause filters in or out the input Data Points; when the expression is **true** the Data Point is kept, otherwise it is not kept in the result.
 Only one **filter** clause is allowed.
 * **apply** combines the homonym Measures in the source operands whose type is compatible with the operators used in `applyExpr`, generating homonym Measures in the output.
 The expression *applyExpr*